What is a Conservatorship?

 When is a Conservatorship Necessary?

 An elderly person may require a conservatorship when they become incapable of caring for themselves or making healthy decisions.
-That can mean they can no longer take care of personal care tasks like bathing, dressing, taking medication, or properly managing their money and other assets.
+That can mean they can no longer take care of personal care tasks.
+Tasks like bathing, dressing, taking medication, or properly managing their money and other assets.

 A conservatorship may also be necessary when the person in question does not have a power of attorney or healthcare directive already in place and no longer has the mental capacity to create them.
 A conservatorship may also be required when there is an existing power of attorney, but that document is somehow fraudulent or invalid.